maxmeffert/DotNetGarbageCollection/slides.md

 ### The Small Object Heap

-The Small Object Heap is divided in 3 generations.
+The Small Object Heap is divided into 3 sections called generations.

 * __Gen 0__ the 1st genertaion
 * __Gen 1__ the 2nd generation (serves as cache for Gen 2)
 * __Gen 2__ the 3rd and last generation

+Objects may pass through all generations during their lifetime.

 Once in Gen 2, objects stay here till they _die_.